LOGO On the move...

 Getting Started

-How much you ride depends on you, your fitness and your lifestyle.
+It’s as easy as riding a bike!
+How often or far you ride depends on you, your fitness and your lifestyle.

 Start to use your bike when you would otherwise have gone by car, bus, train or on-foot.
-New cyclists could start off by using the bike to pop a few hundred yards down the road to the shops or the post box, then gradually increase the distance they cover.
-In a few weeks aerobic fitness will have improved and you will be able to ride a few miles without feeling anything more than a little puffed.
+New cyclists could start off by using the bike to ride a few hundred yards down the road to the shops or the post box, then gradually increase the distance they cover.
+In a few weeks aerobic fitness will have improved and you will be able to ride a few kilometres without feeling anything more than a little puffed.

 Riding to the shops or work is one of the most time-efficient ways to incorporate regular exercise into your everyday routine.
 For the time you spend on the bike, you get your ‘daily dose’ and there is no need to find extra time to exercise.